 They can be found anywhere from the Atlantic Ocean to the warm tropics of the Indian Ocean.
 They gravitate towards the reefs, rocky areas, mud, salt marshes, and seagrass beds.
 This is the case due to their instinct to attach to rocks and other surfaces underwater.
 They are also known to bury themselves on the sea floor in the hunt for food.

-The Florida crown conch, or melongena corona, is an example of how specific species can develop in different areas.
-Alongside the Florida fighting conch or strombus alatus, these snails can be found around Southwest Florida and even North Carolina.
+The Florida crown conch, or Melongena corona, is an example of how specific species can develop in different areas.
+Alongside the Florida fighting conch or Strombus alatus, these snails can be found around Southwest Florida and even North Carolina.

-Saltwater sea snails have developed gills in order to breathe in their environment.
+Saltwater sea snails have developed gills to breathe in their environment.
 This is especially important for sea snails that live at depth.
 On average, deep sea snails exist anywhere from 200-1000 meters under the water.
 However, some fascinating species can survive in deeper waters, having been recorded at depths of over 4000 meters.

 Reproduction